-BR: ...What's necessary to leave behind the residue that makes a treasured memory, too?
+BR: And what's necessary to leave behind the residue that makes a treasured memory, too?
 What are those things you look back on with fondness?
 Those are the things that we're talking about with the quality of life, the one's that are memorable.

 You don't get that with McDonalds.
 Now maybe people get it with Barnes & Noble.
 I don't know.
-But it seems unlikely somehow.
-I think also when you examine the differences of what it feels like to walk down College Ave. as opposed to the experience of walking on Bay St. in Emeryville--or even Fourth St. in Berkeley--because what you're seeing here on College Ave. is really organic.
+But it seems unlikely, somehow.
+I think also when you examine the difference of what it feels like to walk down College Ave. as opposed to the experience of walking on Bay St. in Emeryville - or even Fourth St. in Berkeley - because what you're seeing here on College Ave. is really organic.
 The buildings are not all matched, they're not color-coded.
-The businesses that have come along and stayed have stayed because they satisfy some sort of essential purpose of that neighborhood.
+The businesses that have come along and stayed, have stayed because they satisfy some sort of essential purpose of that neighborhood.

 BR: Yes.
 It wasn't "concept."

-RW: Bay St. Fourth St. These are "concepts."Something imposed from an idea.
+RW: Bay St. and Fourth St. are things generated from an idea.

 BR: Yes.
 Some of them better than others.
 Did you know there's an entire housing development in the Bay Area based on the painter Thomas Kincaid's paintings.

-RW: Yes.
-I've heard about that.
+RW: I've heard about that.
 I'm afraid to go and have a look at the place.

 RW: Well what do you think?
 Is this an inevitable cycle where in the beginning there's a good idea, something good happens and people feel that, and then it goes downhill.